 The doctoral program offers a comprehensive curriculum covering major scholarly perspectives from within Science and Technology Studies.
 By allowing students to choose a field in a mainstream discipline, such as history, anthropology or sociology, the program is also structured to ensure that a graduate’s expertise remains recognizable to those outside of STS.
 The program’s central objective is to prepare students for a career in STS teaching and research at the post-secondary level.

-Two years (6 terms) of coursework will train students to identify and respond to crucial questions regarding:
+Two years (6 terms) of coursework and comprehensive exams will train students to identify and respond to crucial questions regarding:

 - the diversity of the scientific enterprise

 - its epistemological underpinnings in investigative practices and material cultures

 - its cultural embeddedness, including the ways in which scientific knowledge is gendered, raced, and classed

 - the interactions between concepts of the human, the social, and the natural within the sciences

 - technology as an ethical, political, economic and social force

 - the communication of scientific and technological developments, including its representational and pedagogical aspects